SORMAS-Foundation/SORMAS-Project/GUIDE_CREATE_CERTIFICATE.md

    in the next section.
 5. If the ``SORMAS_PROPERTIES`` environment variable is available, the relevant properties will be automatically set by the script.
-    * If the ``SORMAS_PROPERTIES`` environment variable is not available, the properties which need to be added will be displayed in the console after the script finishes executing.
+    * Else, the properties which need to be added will be displayed in the console after the script finishes executing.
     * Please note these properties and add them to the ``sormas.properties`` file.
 This should be located in the ``/domains/sormas`` folder.
     * Example output: